madhu123-4/Netflix-clone/README.md

 ```

 **Phase 2: Security**
+- SonarQube is an code inspection tool or static analysis tool for code quality checks to detect the bugs and vulnerabilities in the early stage of development.
+- SonarQube supports multiple languages like java, go, ruby, dot net, python,xml etc
+- SonarQube detects all the duplication of code.
+- SonarQube also suggest what to improve and how to improve the code in case of bugs and vulnerabilities issues via set of rules.
+- SonarQube provides an criteria to set the project level settings for code quality checks.
+- SonarQube also has an proper user and access management feature to track the issues.

 1. **Install SonarQube and Trivy:**
     - Install SonarQube and Trivy on the EC2 instance to scan for vulnerabilities.